longevity-genie/addgene-mcp/README.md

 This project is part of the [Longevity Genie](https://github.com/longevity-genie) organization, which develops open-source AI assistants and libraries for health, genetics, and longevity research.

-### Other MCP Servers by Longevity Genie
+### MCP Servers

 We also develop other specialized MCP servers for biomedical research:

+- **[gget-mcp](https://github.com/longevity-genie/gget-mcp)**: A powerful bioinformatics toolkit for genomics queries and analysis, wrapping the popular `gget` library.
-- **[opengenes-mcp](https://github.com/longevity-genie/opengenes-mcp)** - MCP server for OpenGenes database, providing access to aging and longevity research data
+- **[opengenes-mcp](https://github.com/longevity-genie/opengenes-mcp)**: A queryable database for aging and longevity research from the OpenGenes project.
-- **[biothings-mcp](https://github.com/longevity-genie/biothings-mcp)** - MCP server for BioThings.io APIs, providing access to gene annotation (mygene.info), variant annotation (myvariant.info), and chemical compound data (mychem.info)
+- **[synergy-age-mcp](https://github.com/longevity-genie/synergy-age-mcp)**: A database of synergistic and antagonistic genetic interactions in longevity from SynergyAge.
+- **[biothings-mcp](https://github.com/longevity-genie/biothings-mcp)**: Access to BioThings.io APIs for comprehensive gene, variant, chemical, and taxonomic data.
+- **[pharmacology-mcp](https://github.com/antonkulaga/pharmacology-mcp)**: Access to the Guide to PHARMACOLOGY database for drug, target, and ligand information.

 We are supported by: